 a device that creates an erection by drawing blood into the penis; a ring placed at the base of the penis then traps the blood and keeps the erection.
 See also impotence.

-the passage leading from the vulva (the female genital organs that are on the outside of the body) to the uterus (the womb).
+the passage leading from the vulva (the female genital organs on the outside of the body) to the uterus (the womb).
+See also vulva.

 any inflammation of the vagina.
 Atrophic vaginitis is an inflammation of the vagina in which vaginal tissue becomes thin and dry.
 This condition often occurs after menopause and is caused by lack of estrogen.
 It may be relieved by an estrogen cream, ring, or tablet that is placed in the vagina.
-Vaginitis can also be a side effect of chemotherapy.
+Some types of vaginitis can also be side effects of chemotherapy.
 See also,chemotherapy, estrogen, menopause, vagina.

 one of 2 muscular tubes that carry sperm from the testicles to the seminal vesicles.
 See also seminal vesicles, sperm, testicles.